 School Health and Nutrition

-The School Health and Nutrition Programs work closely with the Education Programs to ensure that children in communities served by Save the Children are well educated and healthy.
+Within Save the Children, the SHN programs work closely with the Education Programs to ensure that children in communities served by Save the Children are well educated and healthy.
 Similarly, School Health and Nutrition Programs are a good continuation of Early Child Development (ECD) programs.
 Our School Health and Nutrition Programs are recognized as a global model and are in alignment with the UN and World Bank framework for school health and nutrition called FRESH (Focusing Resources on School Health and Nutrition).

 What Our Programs Do: